pketh/pketh.github.io/_posts/2022-04-05-redesigning-an-app.md

 <img class="large" src="/images/2022/fl-overview.jpg"/>

-This is the tale of my re-design of Futureland over the last year – how I started, what I did, and what I learned.
+This is the tale of my redesign of Futureland over the last year – how I started, what I did, and what I learned.

 # How I got Involved